Contract Law (11277.2)

 Work placement, internships or practicums

-It is expected that students will conversant with and proficient in AGLC4.
+It is expected that students will have a good understanding of and be proficient in AGLC4.